The Solidify modifier takes the surface of any mesh and adds depth, thickness to it.

 Normals are calculated to produce a more even thickness.
 Sometimes improves quality but also increases computation time.

-Choose a different material to use for the new geometry; this is applied as an offset from the original material of the face from which it was solidified.
+Choose a different material slot index to use for the new geometry.
+This is applied as an offset from the original material of the face from which it was solidified.

 A value of 0 means it will use the same material.

 A value of 1 means it will use the material immediately below the original material.